simonsafhalter/image-editor/README.md

 npm run build
 ```

-By default, the build output will be placed at `dist``.
-You may deploy this dist folder to any of your preferred platforms.
+By default, the build output will be placed in the `dist` folder.

 ### Testing the build locally

-Once you've built the app, you may test it locally by running:
+Once you've built the app, you can test it locally by running:

 ```
 npm run preview
 ```

 The Vite preview command will boot up a local static web server that serves the files from dist at http://localhost:4173.
-It's an easy way to check if the production build looks OK in your local environment.